nbariletto/cbi_partitions_repo/index.md

 ### 5. CBI – Hypothesis testing

 Point estimation and multimodality analysis provide a global description of the posterior.
-We now test whether a specific, user-specified partition $\theta$ is supported as typical under the posterior.
+We now test whether a particular, user-specified partition $\theta$ is supported as typical under the posterior.
 Following [1], this is done by computing the conformal $p$-value

 $$
 p(\theta) = \frac{1 + \text{number of calibration samples with } s(\cdot)\leq s(\theta)}{1 + \text{number of calibration samples}}.